Reasons for Jaw Bone Loss and Deterioration

 Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Dr. Kleinman may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Drs.
+Kleinman or O'Sullivan may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperneumatized sinus.

 This condition usually develops over several years, and may result in insufficient bone for the placement of dental implants.
-Dr. Kleinman can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Drs.
+Kleinman or O'Sullivan can perform a procedure called a “sinus lift” that can treat enlarged sinuses.